 New shopping platforms are being created for the circular economy.
 TerraCycle unveiled its Loop platform this year.
 It has partnered with food, personal care and home care companies to provide a new shopping experience to consumers.
 Products are delivered to consumer households in refillable packaging.
 The packaging is returned, cleaned and re-used for the same products.

 New stores formats are also helping consumers minimise waste.
 Lush has opened ‘Naked’ stores in Manchester, Berlin, Milan and Hong Kong this year.
 The shops have package-free cosmetic products.
 Neal’s Yard Remedies has set up refill stations for popular products in its retail network.
 There is also a growing number of zero waste stores in the major cities of Europe, North America, Latin America and Asia.

 The move towards a circular economy is gaining momentum.
 Ecovia Intelligence expects to see more such initiatives, involving sustainable packaging materials, upcycling and recycling of nutrients, as well as new retail formats.
 However, consumer behaviour is likely to be a major barrier.
 Consumers have been accustomed to frequently buying low priced products that are easily disposable.

 The way forward will involve consumers buying sustainable products, extending product lifetimes, reducing wastage, and increasing recycling rates.
 The question is how soon will consumers be prepared to make such changes?

-The circular economy will be featured in upcoming events organised by Ecovia Intelligence.
-Speakers and participants will be from Unilever, Planetarians, Keracol, Hair o’right, Henkel, the Body Shop, TerraCycle, McDonough Braungart Design Chemistry (Cradle-To-Cradle Design), Lush, Neal’s Yard Remedies, etc…
+The circular economy were featured in sustainability summits organised by Ecovia Intelligence.
+Speakers and participants were from Unilever, Planetarians, Keracol, Hair o’right, Henkel, the Body Shop, TerraCycle, McDonough Braungart Design Chemistry (Cradle-To-Cradle Design), Lush, Neal’s Yard Remedies, etc…

 Posted: October 23rd 2019